-Most people will use Airmeet with no problems at all, however some can experience issues.
+Most people will use Airmeet with no problems at all, however a very few may experience issues.
 The following guide will help you sort out any problems you may have.

 Accessing the platform